-In the side lines of the festival, he spoke to indianexpress.com expounding on what it means to be a queer poet the tags in India, the “tags” usually associated with it, his love for a “ruthless” city that is Delhi and why those who support the LGBTQ community must be viewed with scepticism.
+In the side lines of the festival, he spoke to indianexpress.com expounding on what it means to be a queer poet, the “tags”usually associated with it, his love for a “ruthless” city that is Delhi and why those who support the LGBTQ community must be viewed with scepticism.

 Edited excerpts from an interview.

 You are described as a queer poet.
 What does this tag bring to your writing?